mxyx-club/TheOtherUs-Edited/README.md

 - The color of the footprints changes accordingly (also the ones that were already on the ground).
 - The other Impostor still sees that they are an Impostor (the name remains red).
 - The shield indicator changes accordingly (the Morphling gains or loses the shield indicator).
-- Tracker arrows keep working.
+- Tracker and Snitch arrows keep working.

 ### Game Options
 | Name | Description |